nyu-systems/Grendel-GS/README.md

 # Overview

-We design and implement **Grendal-GS**, which serves as a distributed implementation of 3D Gaussian Splatting training.
+We design and implement **Grendel-GS**, which serves as a distributed implementation of 3D Gaussian Splatting training.
 We aim to help 3DGS achieve its *scaling laws* with distributed system support, just as the achievements of current LLMs rely on distributed system.

-By using Grendal, your 3DGS training could leverage multiple GPUs' capability to achieve significantly ***faster training***, supports a substantially ***more Gaussians*** in GPU memory, and ultimately allows for the reconstruction of ***larger-area***, ***higher-resolution*** scenes to better PSNR.
-Grendal-GS retains the original algorithm, making it a ***direct and safe replacement*** for original 3DGS implementation in any Gaussian Splatting workflow or application.
+By using Grendel, your 3DGS training could leverage multiple GPUs' capability to achieve significantly ***faster training***, supports a substantially ***more Gaussians*** in GPU memory, and ultimately allows for the reconstruction of ***larger-area***, ***higher-resolution*** scenes to better PSNR.
+Grendel-GS retains the original algorithm, making it a ***direct and safe replacement*** for original 3DGS implementation in any Gaussian Splatting workflow or application.

-For examples, with 4 GPU, Grendal-GS allows you to:
+For examples, with 4 GPU, Grendel-GS allows you to:
 - Train Mip360 >3.5 times faster.
 - Support directly training large-scale 4K scenes(Mega-NeRF Rubble) using >40 millions gaussians without OOM.
 - Train the Temple\&Tanks Truck scene to PSNR 23.79 within merely 45 seconds (on 7000 images)